Miles Dempsey: Sicily and Italy

 Unlike a division, which had a set structure, a corps was a flexible formation to which divisions and brigades were assigned as necessary.
 When he arrived in Cairo, Dempsey found all he commanded was a headquarters, because the long lines of communication to Eighth Army's spearhead could only sustain X Corps and XXX Corps (Lieutenant-General Oliver Leese).
 Dempsey was employed in the planning of the Allied invasion of Sicily.
 The plan was developed by a staff in Algiers known as Force 141, under Major-General Charles Gairdner.
-Dempsey temporarily assumed the role of chief of staff of Force 545, the staff responsible for planning the Eighth Army's part in the operation, until Major-General Francis de Guingand, the Eighth Army chief of staff, could be spared to take over.
+Dempsey temporarily assumed the role of chief of staff of Force 545, the staff responsible for planning the Eighth Army's part in the operation, until Major-General Freddie de Guingand, the Eighth Army chief of staff, could be spared to take over.

 Dempsey did not like the plan, which involved separate, dispersed landings.
 This assumed that the German and Italian response would be slow and weak, and nothing in the British experience of the war supported the expectation that this would be the case.
 Dempsey wanted the Allied forces to land where they could support each other in the event of a strong and vigorous German response.
 Dempsey took his objections to Montgomery on 13 March 1943 and then to Gairdner five days later.
 The former agreed with him but the latter did not.
 De Guingand took over on 17 April, enabling Dempsey to return to command of XIII Corps.
 De Guingand discussed the plan with Dempsey, agreed with Dempsey's objections and prepared an appreciation for Montgomery.
 Montgomery raised their objections with General Harold Alexander, the 15th Army Group commander, on 24 April.
 After some debate, the Supreme Allied Commander, General Dwight D. Eisenhower accepted Montgomery's revised plan on 3 May.